ProjectLOGOS/LOGOS_PXL_Core/docs/DOMAINS_OVERVIEW.md

 # ChronoPraxis Domains Overview

-This document provides a high-level overview of the three specialized domains that extend the ChronoPraxis IEL v1.0 temporal logic framework.
+This document provides a high-level overview of the three specialized domains that extend the ChronoPraxis Internal Emergent Logics v1.0 temporal logic framework.

 ## Domain Architecture